sugakenn/focus-order/README.md

   &lt;div&gt;Optional Comment&lt;br&gt;&lt;textarea class="inputs" name="memo" rows="5" cols="30" data-order="100"&gt;Here, pressing the enter key moves the focus.And when you press the alt+enter key, a line break will be added&lt;/textarea&gt;&lt;/div&gt;
 &lt;/div&gt;
 </pre>

+## in the text area

+In the text area, use the Enter key to move the focus, and use the Alt+Enter to start a new line.